-Refer to Master Agreement at https://fire.ak.blm.gov/administration/asma.php.
+Refer to Master Agreement (https://fire.ak.blm.gov/administration/asma.php).

-12. ANNUAL OPERATING PLANS:
+12.ANNUAL OPERATING PLANS:

-Zone/Area/Forest/local Jurisdictional Units AOPs will be incorporated as attachments to this AOP when completed, and as appropriate.
+Zone/Area/Forest/local Jurisdictional Units AOPs may be developed and incorporated as attachments to this AOP.
 The format for all AOPs between parties who are signatory to the Master Agreement should be similar to this Statewide AOP and address local operating procedures.
 Signed AOPs should be submitted annually no later than May 1 to agency representatives listed below in Clause 58; USFS AOPs should be submitted to the Region 6/10 Incident Business Coordinator.
 AOPs are valid until a new AOP is signed and submitted.